touraye/under-doz/content/Module-2-introduction-to-programming/b-types-of-languages.md

 | **Functional** | Pure functions, immutability      | Haskell, Lisp, Scala | No side effects, easy to test | Harder to learn, may be slower   |

 Each paradigm has its strengths and is best suited for different types of applications.
 Some modern languages, like Python and JavaScript, **support multiple paradigms**, allowing a mix of procedural, object-oriented, and functional styles.

+**Module Summary:**

+1. Learn about low-level language such as machine and assembly language.
+Machine language make usage of 0s and 1s, while assembly use `MOV` and `ADD`
+2. Higher-level language is more user-friendly which are English like text, easily understandable by humans.
+Higher-level are broadly divided into 3 namely; procedural, object-oriented, and functional language.
+3. Scripting language which are used for server-sides-scripting and system-scripting.
+These language are interpreted rather compiled
+4. Declarative programming language is straight forwarded in a sense that you describe what you want rather how you want it.
+Example are logic basic, markup and database query language
+5. Domain specific language are specific for certain task only like game development and data science